-Glide to a Stop Drill
+1. Glide to a Stop Drill

 Begin by having the athlete climb a short, gentle slope.
-Once the athlete has reached the start position, have him or her clip into the front binding while facing uphill.
+Once the athlete has reached the start position, have them clip into the front binding while facing uphill.
 The coach should offer assistance by standing below athlete and taking the athlete's hands.

-As the coach, you will need to make sure that the athlete does not start before he or she is ready.
-Once the athlete is standing, have him or her place the free foot on the stomp pad between the bindings, and allow the board to glide downhill.
+As the coach, you will need to make sure that the athlete does not start before they are ready.
+Once the athlete is standing, have them place the free foot on the stomp pad between the bindings, and allow the board to glide downhill.